For questions about our COVID-19 safety measures, click here.

 - Any other site-specific safety boundaries

 Additionally, we are very aware of the neighborhoods in which we work.
 We have secure housing for our participants and our schedule does not bring us out late at night.
 Our program is conducted within solid boundaries and in communities where we are known and loved.
-The summer site staff will have talked with the nearest hospital and/or local clinic to make them aware of our presence and will supply your group with phone numbers and directions.
+The summer site staff will supply your group with phone numbers and addresses of local emergency medical facilities.

 The participant release form filled out by each youth and Adult Leader is sufficient for entry into any U.S. Emergency Room.
 Every staff member at YouthWorks is CPR and First Aid certified.
 Furthermore, each staff member has gone through an intensive application process and has had a thorough background check completed.

-To promote a safe environment for YouthWorks participants and for the communities that we serve, we require that a federal and national (“multi-state”) background check and sex offender registry check be completed on all participants 18 and over, including Adult Leaders and youth attending the mission trip.
+To promote a safe environment for YouthWorks participants and for the communities that we serve, we require that an annual federal and national (“multi-state”) background check and sex offender registry check be completed on all participants 18 and over, including Adult Leaders and youth attending the mission trip.
 Knowing that all adults are getting background checks will give peace of mind to community groups and other groups that will be part of the trip.
 It will also fulfill requirements from ministry partners that want background checks completed on adults who will be volunteering at their organizations.

 Money and Valuables

-You and your students may choose to bring a small amount of spending money for souvenirs, and we encourage you to bring money for YouthWorks merchandise.
-For some sites we also ask each person to bring up to $10 for an activity during the week.
+You and your students may choose to bring a small amount of spending money for souvenirs, and we encourage you to bring money for YouthWorks Store merchandise.
+For some sites, we also ask each person to bring up to $10 for an activity during the week.
 We encourage participants to leave valuables at home.
 Please remind all participants to keep cash and valuables in a secure location at all times.
 YouthWorks cannot be responsible for lost, damaged or stolen items.